i4Ds/DTW-Sentence-Alignment/README.md

 ## TODO
-1. Improve efficiency of the alignment algorithm
+1. Improve efficiency of the alignment algorithm by limiting the choices of the alignment by limiting the maximum distance of indexes between matches.
-2. Improve efficiency of the alignment algorithm
+2. Improve efficiency of the alignment algorithm by implementing a version of PrunedDTW.
-3. Improve efficiency of the alignment algorithm
+3. Improve efficiency of the alignment algorithm by parallelization.
 2. Add new metrics for sentence comparison (e.g., BLEU score, cosine similarity)